This page was last updated 14-August-2018

 Please note that any correspondence sent to the Felixstowe PO Box (which closed in May 2017) will not be delivered to U3A, and may be returned by Royal Mail.

+- Press coverage.
 East Anglian Daily Times, Tuesday 30 August 2016: "I knew nobody ... but that soon changed when I joined U3A" JANETTE ROBINSON only joined the U3A to keep her 80-year-old mother company.
 But it has changed her life...
-Click here to view. © 2016 Archant Community Media Ltd.
+Click here to view. © 2016 Archant Community Media Ltd. And click here for an archive of older press coverage.

 - Connecting Communities is a transport service provided by Suffolk County Council designed to help people travel around the county of Suffolk who might not have access to a regular bus service.
 For more information, see our Contacts and Help webpage.